SivanYair/SLiMsims_StabilizingSelection/README.md

 ### Pleiotropy
 When a mutation arises, we assign its effect on each trait independently from the same mutant effect size distribution.
 An individual's fitness is evaluated based on their Euclidean distance from the optimum.
 We record the effect of a mutation on each trait in the "values" attribute of the mutation.
 This information is not saved by SLiM, and therefore we record this and read this from a separate text file.
 The additional parameter is the number of traits under selection (n).

+## Incorporating Physical Linkage
+All of the above scenarios involve free recombination among QTLs that consist of 1bp loci.
+We also simulated QTLs of length 1kb, where there was low recombination within a QTL.
+Scripts for this scenario are provided.
+They are a replicate of the Baseline scenario, the only difference being the lines in the initialize() block that set up chromosome regions and recombination rates.
+Since these scripts are so similar to the Baseline, we do not provide a Snakefile, since just the input directory of scripts would need to change.

+# Processing output
+We show how to process simulation output to get mean polygenic scores, Qst/Fst, and the reduction in prediction accuracy when using polygenic scores instead of additive genetic values, for different ascertainment schemes and generations.
+R scripts work with the output of all simulations of a particular variation to produce a single data frame that is saved as an RDS file and can be used elsewhere for further investigation.
+This step is included in the Snakefiles.
+R scripts can be found in the Analysis Prep folder.
+The Snakefiles assume there's an existing directory for processed output that is called "Prepped_Data" with subdirectories, "Qst_Fst", "prediction_accuracy", and "mean_scores"